 The evolution of the information society has seen ´data´ becoming the most important economic resource of the networked economy, mediated by the co-located and instantaneous access, dissemination and sharing of information amongst people across vast distances.
 There are numerous policy propositions that seek to regulate the management of data, which are often enforced upon users, rather than being modelled by the very participants of the network.
 On this debate, there is little or no room for a larger public discourse where people can reflect on the implications of data and help re-shaping public policy.

-This panel explored transdisplinary contributions from art and design, in tandem with information policy activists, to re-imagine data ecosystems and at the same time engage the public into this discussion.
+I was the moderator of this panel en ISEA (International Symposium of Electronic Arts) in Manizales, 2017.
+The panel explored transdisplinary contributions from art and design, in tandem with information policy activists, to re-imagine data ecosystems and at the same time engage the public into this discussion.

 When we talk about privacy, security, freedom of expression, access to information, ownership and openness, we involve everyone.
 Citizens with technical knowledge, and those without.
 Beyond theoretical implications, we want to include art, design and creative practitioners on these discussions, because we need to be creative when thinking on how to involve larger publics into the debates around technology, to give shape to data ecosystems and to always recognize power relations in the online and the offline universes.